Skip to main content

 Go back in time, or look to the future, inside Amsterdam’s oldest building.

 Built in the late 13th century, Oude Kerk (Old Church) is a fantastic place to learn about history, music, and art in Amsterdam.
-This historic structure, which features on many heritage walks in Amsterdam, is equally celebrated for its historic architecture and beautiful interiors, complete with colorful stained-glass windows, and for its contemporary role as an art and performance space.
-Contemporary art shows are held at the church throughout the year, and regular live music performances take advantage of the building’s fantastic acoustics.
-It’s also one of the venues used for Dekmantel, one of the most popular local festivals Amsterdam puts on for fans of electronic music.
+This historic structure, which features on many heritage walks in Amsterdam, is as celebrated for its historic architecture and beautiful interiors—complete with colorful stained-glass windows—as it is for its modern-day role as an art and performance space.

 8. Find your flower power at Bloemenmarkt

-Situated on the Singel Canal, Bloemenmarkt is Amsterdam's main flower market and a great place to go if you want to take colorful photos or simply soak in the culture.
-This floating market is a must-see if you're a fan of tulips, with every sort of bloom and bulb imaginable during the spring bloom season.
-While flowers and other types of foliage are the main draw, you can also pick up locally produced handicrafts, including wooden tulips (which are much easier to get through customs) and tchotchkes related to Dutch culture.
+Situated on the Singel Canal, Bloemenmarkt is Amsterdam's main flower market and a great place to go if you want to take colorful photos or simply soak in the botanic culture.
+Naturally, this floating market is a must-see if you're a fan of tulips, with every sort of bloom and bulb imaginable during the spring bloom season; however, even non–flower fans will likely be charmed here.

 9. Make time for Our Lord in the Attic Museum (Ons’ Lieve Heer op Solder)

 One of Amsterdam's smallest museums, Our Lord in the Attic Museum (Ons' Lieve Heer op Solder) is also arguably among its most fascinating, especially if you're interested in learning about the city's architectural and religious history.
 The museum preserves an attic church that was used by Catholics to worship in the late 17th century, during a time when practicing Catholicism in public was forbidden.
-These days, the museum houses an extensive collection of liturgical objects, manuscripts, and paintings, though the beautifully preserved attic church remains the main highlight.
-Just make sure to book your admission tickets ahead of time, as space in this small museum is limited.

 Book more things to do in Amsterdam